-- 4. Measuring the voltage of the PV array.
-Ensure that the maximum input voltage of the inverter is adhered to and that there is no ground fault in the PV system. - 5.
-Check whether the DC connectors have the correct polarity.
+- 5. Measuring the voltage of the PV array.
+Ensure that the maximum input voltage of the inverter is adhered to and that there is no ground fault in the PV system. - 6.
+Check whether the DC connectors have the correct polarity. - 7.
 If the DC connector is equipped with a DC cable of the wrong polarity, the DC connector must be reassembled.
-The DC cable must always have the same polarity as the DC connector. - 6.
-Ensure that the whole open-circuit voltage of the PV array does not exceed the maximum input voltage of the inverter. - Connect the assembled DC connectors to the inverter.
+When this is done, the DC cable must always have the same polarity as the DC connector. - 8.
+Ensure that the whole open-circuit voltage of the PV array does not exceed the maximum input voltage of the inverter.

-☑ The DC connectors snap into place.
+Connect the assembled DC connectors to the inverter.

-8. Ensure that all DC connectors are securely in place.
+- ☑ The DC connectors snap into place. - 10.
+Ensure that all DC connectors are securely in place.

-9. NOTICE
+11. NOTICE